fenago/kafka-training/lab_guides/md/lab-kafka-7-2.md

 Confluent Schema Registry.
 Deserializer looks up the full schema from cache or Schema Registry based on id.

-### Why Schema Registry?
-Consumer has its schema which could be different than the producers.
-The consumer schema is the schema the consumer is expecting the record/message to conform to.
-With the Schema Registry a compatibility check is performed and if the two schemas don't match but are compatible, then the payload transformation happens via Avro Schema Evolution.
-Kafka records can have a `Key` and a `Value` and both can have a schema.

-### Schema Registry Operations
-The Schema Registry can store schemas for keys and values of Kafka records.
-It can also list schemas by subject.
-It can list all versions of a subject (schema).
-It can retrieve a schema by version or id.
-It can get the latest version of a schema.
-Importantly,  the Schema Registry can check to see if schema is compatible with a certain version.
-There is a compatibility level (BACKWARDS, FORWARDS, FULL, NONE) setting for the  Schema Registry and an individual subject.
-You can manage schemas via a REST API with the Schema registry.

-### Schema Registry Schema Compatibility Settings
-***Backward compatibility*** means data written with older schema is readable with a newer schema.
-***Forward compatibility*** means data written with newer schema is readable with old schemas.
-***Full compatibility*** means a new version of a schema is backward and forward compatible.
-***None*** disables schema validation and it not recommended.
-If you set the level to none then Schema Registry just stores the schema and Schema will not be validated for compatibility at all.

-#### Schema Registry Config
-The Schema compatibility checks can is configured globally or per subject.

-The compatibility checks value is one of the following:

-* NONE - don’t check for schema compatibility
-* FORWARD - check to make sure last schema version is forward compatible with new schemas
-* BACKWARDS (default) - make sure new schema is backwards compatible with latest
-* FULL - make sure new schema is forwards and backwards compatible from latest to new and from new to latest

 ### Schema Evolution
 If an Avro schema is changed after data has been written to store using an older version of that schema,